SakshaBhandary/RoboPi/Arena/README.md

-This folder contains the details of the Arena.
+This folder contains the details of the Robot Arena.